hujiahong726/MA-serac/README.md

 ## For NYU researchers:
 1. Change the def src() function in utils.py so that you use your own path.
-2. Modify the path to your own in the .sbatch file.
+2. Modify the path to your own in the .sbatch file (if you want to queue your job on HPC).
 3. As commented below, download the data into a zip, upload it to the cloud server and unzip it.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Semi-Parametric Editing with a Retrieval-Augmented Counterfactual Model